-- White perch can now be found residing in their typical summer habitats which usually means some type of structure. - O Docks and piers fit the bill for this type of structure and the white perch can be found under the docks or close by.
-In deeper waters oyster bars can be a good place to fish. - When fishing off docks, a simple bottom rig with a number 2 or 4 hooks, a one-ounce sinker and grass shrimp or pieces of bloodworm for bait. - o A mix of spot and small croaker can now be found on most hard bottom areas of the middle Bay and the lower sections of the tidal rivers. - Pieces of bloodworm or artificial bloodworm baits on a bottom rig is the ticket to collecting spot for live-lining bait. - O During the morning and evening hours casting small spinnerbait, spin-jigs, and spinners along promising looking shorelines is an excellent way to target the larger white perch on light tackle. - Chartreuse Clouser minnows on a light fly rod can offer a lot of exciting fishing action.
+- White perch now be found residing in their typical summer habitats which usually means some type of structure. - Docks and piers fit the bill for this type of structure, and the white perch can be found under the docks or close by.
+In deeper waters oyster bars can be a good place to fish. - When fishing off docks, a simple bottom rig with a number 2 or 4 hooks, a one-ounce sinker and grass shrimp or pieces of bloodworm for bait. - White perch are being found in the lower sections of the region's tidal rivers near docks, piers, submerged rocks, and similar structure. - Grass shrimp and peeler crab make good bait.
+Casting small spinnerbaits and spin jigs during the morning and evening hours along promising shorelines is a fun option.

-Blue Catfish:

-- Bite is still on from Sandy Point all the way down to Solomons. - o Best fishing on the Choptank River from the town of Choptank to Denton.
+- Blue Catfish: - Bite is still on from Sandy Point all the way down to Solomons. - o Best fishing on the Choptank River from the town of Choptank to Denton.